adamtilson/adamtilson.github.io/lecture/lec-11/markdown.md

   - No change to connectivity
 - Case 2: The path between arbitrary vertices, $v_x$ and $v_y$, did go through the cycle
   - Now the path between $v_x$ and $v_y$ is changed to take the long road around the cycle (detour).

 ---
+### Spanning Tree
+- Let $T$ be a connected subgraph of $G$ with same vertices and the smallest number of edges possible
+  - $T$ is not a spanning tree, so it must have a cycle
+  - But if we remove one of the edges of that cycle, we have constructed a smaller connected subgraph (Lemma)
+  - Thus we didn't have the smallest number of edges. ⨳

+---
 ### Weighted Graphs